logicmoo/wam_common_lisp/README.md

-## Common Lisp in Prolog
+## Common Lisp in Prolog Goals
+Allow Lisp programs to stop implementing an ad-hoc, informally-specified, bug-ridden, slow implementation of half of ISO-Prolog.

 * Translating Lisp to Prolog gives Prolog
    * Metaobject Protocol
    * Common Lisp Object System
    * Instant Prolog Ecosystem/Development Libraries (days, not years)
       * Several decades of Common Lisp libraries may be translated to useable Prolog development libraries.
    * Maintain your code from original Lisp or translated Prolog (though wont translate back)
    * Settings to try to emulate handwritten code ([Examples](https://github.com/TeamSPoon/wam_common_lisp/tree/master/prolog/wam_cl))
    * Forms (at REPL) are transpiled to Prolog, Compiled to WAM, Call/Executed.
    *  *only* 2-3 slower than SBCL
+   * Gives to prolog more than we can list!
 * Simular to how CLISP is indespensable sometimes.
    * _a_ Common Lisp used for sanity testing
    * Makes debugging easy for Prolog and Lisp experts